PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Organization/userTags/variables/userTags.md

 The arguments provided to the field.
 These arguments are used to filter, sort, and paginate the user tags.

+## Returns

+A promise that resolves to a connection object containing the user tags of the organization.

 ## See

  - OrganizationTagUser - The OrganizationTagUser model used to interact with the user tags collection in the database.